ENSATecnologia/ENSABrew-100A/README.md

 Your code should now be running on the microcontroller!

 ## Pinout ATmega2561 (64-pin chip)
 Since there are no standardized Arduino pinout for this chip family, **MCUdude** created one tried to make it as simple and logical as possible.
-The standard LED pin is assigned to Arduino pin 13 (PB5), and will blink twice if you hit the reset button -- LD5 (ENSAino-100A).
+The standard LED pin is assigned to Arduino pin 13 (**PB5, expansion terminal [pin 26]**), and will blink twice if you hit the reset button.

 | ATmega2561                                                                      |
 |---------------------------------------------------------------------------------|